djangocon/2021.djangocon.eu/djangocon_2020/content/information/grants/0grants.md

 * Additionally, the selection process attempts to promote a more diverse DjangoCon Europe.
 While encouraging diversity takes many forms, we're happy to use the opportunity grant program as a very direct method of supporting diversity within the Django community.
 In particular, our grant program prioritises those who belong to under-represented or marginalised groups in our industry, as attending our event is likely to be more difficult and financially onerous for them.
 * When prioritising grant applications, we try to get a feel for how much impact this grant will have on the applicant and the wider community and country, compared to others.
 In this, we consider things like involvement in a local community, social impact of the applicant's activities, and how accessible other conferences are to them.

-Our program prioritises speakers first, and then anyone who is part of an under-represented or marginalised group.
+Our program prioritises anyone who is part of an under-represented or marginalised group.
 They include, but are not limited to:

 * women and other gender minorities of all expressions and identities; e.g. trans, agender and non-binary people
 * people of colour